somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-06-18-why-automated-tiktok-tools-are-essential-for-your-marketing-strategy-in-2024.md

 ### POST ONLY ###
 post:
   title: "Why Automated TikTok Tools Are Essential for Your Marketing Strategy in 2024"
-  excerpt: "Discover why automated TikTok tools are crucial for your 2024 marketing strategy and learn how to effectively use them to boost your social media presence."
+  description: "Discover why automated TikTok tools are crucial for your 2024 marketing strategy and learn how to effectively use them to boost your social media presence."
-  author: alex
+  author: rare-ivy
   id: 1718787249
   tags: ["TikTok marketing","TikTok automation","social media strategy","TikTok growth tools","automated social media"]
   categories: ["Social Media Marketing","TikTok Strategy","Digital Marketing"]